Russo-Ukrainian war: Independent Ukraine and the Orange Revolution

 The 2004 Ukrainian presidential election was controversial.
-During the election campaign, opposition candidate Viktor Yushchenko was poisoned by TCDD dioxin; he later accused Russia of involvement.
-Viktor Yanukovych was declared the winner, despite allegations of vote-rigging by election observers.
+During the election campaign, pro-Western opposition candidate Viktor Yushchenko was poisoned by TCDD dioxin; he later accused Russia of involvement.
+The more Russia-friendly candidate Viktor Yanukovych was declared the winner, despite allegations of vote-rigging by election observers.
 During a two-month period which became known as the Orange Revolution, large peaceful protests successfully challenged the outcome, and the Supreme Court of Ukraine annulled the result due to widespread electoral fraud.
-A re-run election was won by Yushchenko, leaving Yanukovych in opposition.
-The Orange Revolution is often grouped with other early-21st century protest movements within the former USSR, known as colour revolutions.
-According to Anthony Cordesman, Russian military officers viewed such colour revolutions as attempts by the US and European states to undermine Russia.
+A re-run election was won by Yushchenko.
+The Russian government sees the Orange Revolution as one of the "colour revolutions" in former Soviet states.
+According to Anthony Cordesman, Russian military officers viewed such "colour revolutions" as attempts by the US and European countries to undermine Russia.

 Russo-Georgian War

 At the 2008 Bucharest summit, Ukraine and Georgia sought to join NATO, but NATO members were split.
 Western European countries opposed offering Membership Action Plans (MAP) to Ukraine and Georgia, fearing it would unsettle Russia.
-NATO refused to offer Ukraine and Georgia MAPs, but also issued a statement agreeing that "these countries will become members of NATO" at some point.
+NATO refused to offer Ukraine and Georgia MAPs but also issued a statement agreeing that "these countries will become members of NATO" at some point.
 Putin strongly opposed their NATO membership bids.

 Russia invaded Georgia in August 2008 and took control of the breakaway regions of Abkhazia and South Ossetia, demonstrating Russia's willingness to use military force to attain its political objectives.
 Political scientist Paul D'Anieri says the United States "was accused of appeasement and naivete" over its reaction to the invasion.
-The West's weak response in 2008—and later in 2014—contributed to Russia's assessment of Western warnings against 2022 invasion as not serious, and, according to political scientist Samuel Ramani, encouraged further Russian aggression.
+The West's weak response in 2008—and later in 2014—contributed to Russia's assessment of Western warnings against the 2022 invasion as not serious, and, according to political scientist Samuel Ramani, encouraged further Russian aggression.

-Yanukovych won the 2010 Ukrainian presidential election.